florianeichin/DynDNS-Client/README.md

 # Dynamic DNS Client
 This client enables you to update your DynDNS based on DynDNS v2 Protocol, which is available here http://dyn.com/support/developers/api/
-You could add this to your setup and a daily cronjob to update your DynDNS ona daily basis.
+You could add this to your setup and a daily cronjob to update your DynDNS on a daily basis.

 You will need some inofrmation to configure the system.
 The Update Url for instance.
 You get those information from your Domain Registrar.
 Here are some examples.: